-Chatham Lodging Will Pay You Towering Rent To Move In With Them
+Chatham Lodging Will Pay You Towering Rent To Move In With It

 Note the trajectory of the company's stock price over the past five years.
 From 2012, to 2015, as the economy chugged along, showing gradual improvement, Chatham's stock price was in lock step, almost tripling in value.

-Then, in December 2015, with the first rate increase by the Fed in nine years, investors' knees jerked and the price retreated losing almost half its value.
-Shortly thereafter, investors came to their senses (those able to analyze the situation properly) and the stock price began to rise strongly, once again.
+Then, in December 2015, with the first rate increase by the Fed in nine years, investors' knees jerked and the price retreated, losing almost half its value.
+Shortly thereafter, investors came to their senses (those able to analyze the situation properly) and the stock price began to rise strongly once again.

 Towards the end of the year in 2016, the talk was all about the economy slowing down and corporate profits deteriorating.
 The Fed gave the final kick to Chatham by once again raising rates in December 2016 (the second area circled in red).
-The stock fell, once again, this time losing about 27% of its market value.
+The stock fell once again, this time losing about 27% of its market value.

 Each time the price compressed, and along with dividend increases, the yield shot higher and became more attractive.